Lithikhaa/ChartVision/README.md

 #### 🌐 Deploying the Combined Model

 Deploy the combined model to process input chart images and respond to user queries.
-The models are stored on Hugging Face: [Chartvision Model Repository](https://huggingface.co/lithi/Chartvision) and deployed in Hugging Face Space: [ChartVision Space](https://huggingface.co/spaces/lithi/ChartVision).
+The safetensors models are stored on Hugging Face: [Chartvision Model Repository](https://huggingface.co/lithi/Chartvision) and deployed in Hugging Face Space: [ChartVision Space](https://huggingface.co/spaces/lithi/ChartVision).

 ### 🧪 Evaluation and Testing